CozyCubeGames/cozy-cube-godot-addons/README.md

 ## Addon List

+- **7-Segment Display**
+  - Adds a `SevenSegmentDisplay` node and `SevenSegmentDigitMesh` for rendering a sequence of 7-segment characters (3D).
+See example scene for details.
 - **Area Lights**
   - Provides an `AreaLight3D` class to simulate a quad surface that emits baked lighting.
 For use with `LightmapGI`.
 Works by creating a grid of `SpotLight3D`.
 Provides higher quality results than using an equivalent emissive surface.
 Check out the examples scene.
 - **Control Proxies**